strivn/idl-project/README.md

 At this stage of the project, fine tuning models on the full FLAN 2022 dataset as described on the TRLM paper would be costly and time consuming.
 So we use [FLAN Subset Mini](https://huggingface.co/datasets/pszemraj/flan-subsets-mini) (around 300 mb based on deduped) to test the fine tuning process.

 ## Initial Fine-tuning test
-The figure below is a train loss plot for the initial few runs for Pythia Fo and Pythia Ba (160M) models on FLAN Subset Mini dataset.
-As described in the report, the Forward model will fine tuned on standard left to right tokens while the Backward model will be fine tuned the left to right tokens.
-The future iterationss will involve exploring Parameter efficient Fine tuning methods (e.g. LoRA, Adapters, etc).
-Ablation study will also be conducted to achieve proper convergence on the fine tuned models.
-Main concern and challenge is an access to GPUs that can speed up the full fine tuning process which will be investigated further after midterm checkpoint.
-Please note that the fine tuning train process was stopped manually since the free T4 from Google Colab ran out easily.
+The figure below presents the train loss plot for the initial runs of the Pythia Fo and Pythia Ba (160M) models on the FLAN Subset Mini dataset.
+As outlined in the report, the Forward model is fine-tuned on standard left-to-right tokens, while the Backward model is fine-tuned on right-to-left tokens.
+Future iterations will focus on exploring parameter-efficient fine-tuning methods such as LoRA and Adapters.
+Additionally, an ablation study will be conducted to ensure proper convergence of the fine-tuned models.

+A major challenge is access to GPUs capable of accelerating the full fine-tuning process, which will be further investigated after the midterm checkpoint.
+Notably, the fine-tuning process was manually stopped due to the limited availability of free T4 GPUs on Google Colab.

 ![Training Loss](https://raw.githubusercontent.com/strivn/idl-project/main/W%26B%20Chart%203_17_2025,%2012_51_33%20AM.png)